joemiller/joemiller.me-intro-to-sensu/intro-to-sensu.md

 Install:

-    sudo yum install rubygem-sensu
+    sudo yum install rubygem-sensu rubygem-sensu-dashboard
-    sudo chkconfig --add sensu-server
+    sudo chkconfig sensu-server on
-    sudo chkconfig --add sensu-api
+    sudo chkconfig sensu-api on
-    sudo chkconfig --add sensu-client
+    sudo chkconfig sensu-client on
+    sudo chkconfig sensu-dashboard on

 Copy SSL client key + cert that we created earlier into `/etc/sensu/ssl`

     cp client_key.pem client_cert.pem  /etc/sensu/ssl/

-Next we need to configure sensu.
+Next we need to configure sensu by editing `/etc/sensu/config.json`.
 For now we will create just enough config to start sensu.
 Later we will add checks and handlers.
-Sensu reads its config out of `/etc/sensu/config.json` by default and any files you place into the `/etc/sensu/conf.d` directory.
-Create `/etc/sensu/config.json`:
+Note (for later use) that Sensu will also read config snippets out of the  `/etc/sensu/conf.d` directory.

     {
       "rabbitmq": {